Impe

 [ binaryOp "=" AssocLeft ],

-[ binaryOp "~" ],
+[ unaryOp "~" ],

-[ unaryOp "&&" AssocLeft, binaryOp "||" AssocLeft ],
+[ binaryOp "&&" AssocLeft, binaryOp "||" AssocLeft ],

 [ binaryOp "<>" AssocLeft ]

-unaryOp opName Prefix do
+Prefix do

-reservedOp opNamereturn \a -> Application (Name opName) [a]
+return \a -> Application (Name opName) [a]

-binaryOp opName assocHand flip Infix assocHand do
+flip Infix assocHand do

-reservedOp opNamereturn \a b -> Application (Name opName) [a, b]
+return \a b -> Application (Name opName) [a, b]The local variable ops defines an

-which is a list of lists of
+OperatorTable which is a list of lists of

-s.
+Operators.
 Each list in the table defines an infixity

 level, in order from highest to lowest tightness.
 Each

-in each infixity level encodes a either a parser
+Operator in each infixity level encodes a either a parser

-ed.
-The local functions unaryOp
+Infixeed.
+The local functions unaryOp and

-abstract this structure, which depends only on the
+binaryOp abstract this structure, which depends only on the

 operator name and associative handedness (which is left as a curried

-argument of binaryOp
+argument of binaryOp).

 In

-, that takes the parsed argument of the operator and returns the grammatical structure for applying the operator to that argument.In
+unaryOp, the operator parser first parses the prefixed operator, and then returns a parsing computation, of typeParser (Expression -> Expression), that takes the parsed argument of the operator and returns the grammatical structure for applying the operator to that argument.In

-, that takes the two parsed arguments of the operator and returns the grammatical structure for applying the operator to those arguments.
+binaryOp, the operator parser first parses the infixed operator, and the nreturns a parsing computation, of typeParser (Expression -> Expression -> Expression), that takes the two parsed arguments of the operator and returns the grammatical structure for applying the operator to those arguments.

-Finally, buildExpressionParser
+Finally, buildExpressionParser takes

-as an argument, which is the parser for
+expression' as an argument, which is the parser for

 non-operator-application expressions.
 These are the expressions that the